Tax Savings Are A Year-Round Opportunity

-That's not your average accounting firm, who don't generally have the engineering and intellectual property expertise required to document and claim the tax refunds and/or credits your business may be entitled to.
+That’s not your average accounting firm, which generally doesn’t have the engineering and intellectual property expertise required to document and claim the tax refunds and/or credits your business may be entitled to.

 You simply can’t have an effective tax optimization strategy without deploying these specialized tax incentives.